 64-page PDF and ePub:

-You'll get the 64-page PDF and the ePub version today, with everything listed above.
+You'll get the 64-page PDF and the ePub version today, with everything listed above with regular updates included on every tier for free.

 What people are saying